We, the team at Hili Ventures, strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 We will need to process personal data relating to parents or guardians in that case – and we may also need to request for verification documentation to ensure that consent is given or authorised by the holder of parental responsibility.

-We do not, and will not, sell any of your personal data to any third party – including your name, address, email address or credit card information.
+We do not, and will not, sell any of your personal data to any third party – including your name, email address or any other information you provide to us.
 It is not our business to do so – and we want to earn your trust and confidence.

 What are cookies?